BorumInc/Chatfish/README.md

 Catfish - a single group conversation
-Knot - a group of catfish in one place with the same people Tank - the combination of catfish and knots for a single user Aquarium - the combination of tanks in the entire Chatfish server
+Knot - a group of catfish in one place with the same people Tank - the combination of catfish and knots for a single user Chat - a word to describe a Catfish OR a Knot
+Outer Catfish - A Catfish that represents an entire Chat Inner Catfish - A Catfish that's part of a Knot Aquarium - the combination of tanks in the entire Chatfish server

 - **Example 1:** Communicate with a (group of) non-tech-savvy individual(s)